garethmd/garethmd.github.io/_posts/2024-08-22-linear-ltsf.md

 ---
-title: "LTSF-Linear: Embarassingly simple time series forecasting models"
+title: "LTSF-Linear: Embarrassingly simple time series forecasting models"
 description: "A review of the 2022 Paper Are Transformers Effective for Time Series Forecasting that introduced DLinear and NLinear models"
 author: garethmd
 date: 2024-09-13